chinmayasharma/Stock_Comparison_Tool/PROPOSAL.md

-# CS126 Project Proposal: Head Soccer ⚽
+# CS126 Project Proposal: 💲tock Comparison Platform 💰💰
-A miniature C++ remake of the Head Soccer game!
+A miniature C++ platform that allows the user to compare different stocks, ased on data visualization!

 ## Summary
 A C++ game of Head Soccer using openFrameworks and ofBox2d and OpenGL libraries.
 Besides basics rounds, the game will feature a Tournament with point accumulation features.
 Those points could possibly be redeemed for training and boosting team performance.
 Additionally, it will try to support a multi-player mode.

 ## Description